rjskr01/LogicalPrograms/NumberPossibilities/ReadMe.md

 # Number Possibilities

 This programme generates the possibilities of given numbers.

-For instance if number is 2
+For instance if number is 2 then
 00 01
 10 11
 Consider another example with number 3